 Finding relatives (or old friends) in the Burntisland area - If your main aim is to find relatives (or old friends) in the area, you could look for people with the same surname via the BT Phone Book service.
 Enter the surname only, plus KY3 (for the Burntisland/Kinghorn/Aberdour area) in the postcode box.
 There's a better directory service (because it includes information from electoral registers) at 192.com - although you have to pay for detailed searches.
 You might consider a 'Letter to the Editor' of the Fife Free Press.
-The FFP accepts letters by e-mail.
-Use the e-mail address in the 'Reporters' column on my FFP page.
+The Fife Free Press accepts letters by email.
 Try to make your letter interesting and relevant, but not too long; and remember to include your e-mail and snail mail addresses.
 The Editor of Burntisland's community newspaper, the Burgh Buzz, might consider publishing a message from you.
 You could also add a message to the Guestbook on this website.
-The website's search engine indexes the Guestbook entries, and your message will show up if someone does a search for a name contained in your message.
+Another option is to post a message on Facebook's Burntisland Group.

 Please note that many of the links on the Data Sources page will be useful.

 In general, most of the advice which relates to researching family history in Scotland applies equally well to Burntisland.
 The usual way to research a family is via birth and death certificates, and census returns.
 It's recommended that you first of all gather together as much information as you can from your own family members.
 After that, there's a fair amount of information available on the Internet.
 The following web sites are recommended: